 CELTIC INSCRIPTIONS ON GAULISH AND BRITISH COINS, intended to supply materials for the Early History of Great Britain, with a Glossary of Archaic Celtic Words, and an Atlas of Coins.
 By the Rev. Beale Poste.
 8vo, many engravings, cloth.
-10s 6d
+10s 6d fixed to the volume are some beautiful Prefatory Stanzas by Richard Monckton Milnes, Esq., M.P.
+ANGLO-SAXON DELECTUS; serving as a first Class-Book to the Language.
+By the Rev. W. BARNES, B.D., of St. John's College, Cambridge.
+12mo, cloth.
+2s 6d

 THE PILGRIM FATHERS.-Collections concerning the Church or Congregation of Protestant Separatists formed at Scrooby, in North Nottinghamshire, in the Time of James I., the Founders of New Plymouth, the Parent Colony of New England.
 By the Rev. JOSEPH HUNTER, F.S.A., and an Assistant Keeper of Her Majesty's Records.
+8vo, cioth.
+8s

 This work contains some very important particulars of these personages, and their connections previously to their leaving England and Holland, which were entirely unknown to former writers, and have only recently been discovered, through the indefatigable exertions of the author.
-Prefixed to the volume are some beautiful Prefatory Stanzas by Richard
+Pre-